videlalvaro/rabbitmq-websockets/README.md

 Depending on the `type` of the exchange will be the behavior seen browser side.

+**Warning:** As with every RabbitMQ plugin, if this plugin crashes the broker may crash too.
+Be warned!.

+This plugin doesn't implement any client throttling.
+So if users can connect to your Websockets endpoint they can start getting messages from your server.

+Maybe in the future I may add authentication options for the AMQP connections.
+If you would like to use this plugin and have a need for such features please open a ticket on Github.
+Also you could fork the project and implement such features ;-).

 ## Installation ##

 Get the `rabbitmq-public-umbrella`